Kaiapoi High School Kaiapoi High School

 What is taught in courses varies from year to year.
 This course could include:

-Painting explores observational drawing, collage, found materials, and sometimes expanded painting three-dimensional work.
+Painting explores observational drawing, collage, found materials, underpainting or deadpainting, and sometimes three-dimensional work.

 Faculties: